Krusty27/Mar1o-Flying/README.md

 Nothing but a sad mix of Flappy Bird and Mario

 # Download
+Click on "clone or download" green button in this page.<br>
 Download the .zip file and extract it wherever you want, just remember the selected folder.

 # Requirements